 There are two types of mesh topologies: full mesh and partial mesh:

 Edraw Network Diagram is ideal for network engineers and network designers who need to draw mesh network topology and architecture diagrams.
-It had defined some common used WAN symbols in drawing WAN diagrams.
+It has defined some commonly used WAN symbols in drawing WAN diagrams.
 Just drag and drop pre-drawn shapes representing computers and network devices.
 Double click and set equipment data.

 Free Download Mesh Network Diagram Software and View All Examples